oneapi-src/level-zero-spec/core/PROG.md

     ...
     uint32_t numRegisters;

-    // Number of hardware registers used by function. xeFunctionGetAttribute(hFunction, XE_FUNCTION_GET_ATTR_MAX_REGS_USED, &numRegisters);
+    // Number of program registers used by function. xeFunctionGetAttribute(hFunction, XE_FUNCTION_GET_ATTR_MAX_REGS_USED, &numRegisters);
     ...
 ```